 Usual Adult Dose for Lymphoma:

-Use: Treatment of adult patients with mantle cell lymphoma (MCL) who have received at least one prior therapy.
+-As monotherapy for the treatment of adult patients with mantle cell lymphoma (MCL) who have received at least one prior therapy

 What other drugs will affect acalabrutinib?